Phayde/Windower-addons/medicine/README.md

 ---

+## Anticipated updates

+- **DEF, Acc, MDEF, Macc, MAB down:** Add language to target these specifics debuffs with a panacea.
+- **Aura detection:** Right now there's a max attempt number to prevent item spam, but I'm working on detecting auras and skipping item use altogether.

+---

 ## The HUD

 A small overlay appears in the top-left corner of your screen (draggable to anywhere you like - position is saved).
 It has the following states: